 Nov.
 17, 2016 – The NCUA approves the implementation of an extended examination cycle for well-managed, low-risk federal credit unions with assets of less than $1 billion.

 Jan.
-23, 2017 – President Donald J. Trump designates J. Mark McWatters as Acting Chairman.
-He would later become NCUA Board Chairman on June 23, 2017.
-Rick Metsger continues to serve on the NCUA Board as a Board Member.
+23, 2017 – President Donald J. Trump designates J. Mark McWatters as Acting NCUA Chairman.
+He later becomes NCUA Board Chairman on June 23, 2017, and serves in this role until April 8, 2019.
+Rick Metsger continues to serve as a Board Member until April 8, 2019.

 July 20, 2017 – The NCUA Board proposes to close the Temporary Corporate Credit Union Stabilization Fund four years ahead of the previously anticipated 2021 closure date.

-July 21, 2017 – The NCUA announces that it is restructuring the agency to improve its efficiency and effectiveness.
-Specially, the NCUA will consolidate its regional structure by closing its offices in Albany, New York, and Atlanta, Georgia, by the end of 2018.
-The agency also consolidated its credit union development, grants and loans, minority depository institutions programs, and chartering and field-of-membership functions into new Office of Credit Union Resources and Expansion, along with other improvements.
+July 21, 2017 – The NCUA announces it is restructuring the agency to improve efficiency and effectiveness.
+Specifically, the NCUA will consolidate its regional structure by closing its offices in Albany, NY, and Atlanta, GA, by the end of 2018.
+The agency also consolidated its credit union development, grants, and loans, minority depository institutions programs, and chartering and field-of-membership functions into the new Office of Credit Union Resources and Expansion, along with other improvements.

 Oct.
 19, 2017 – The NCUA Board approves final rules enhancing the appeals process for credit unions if they have issues or concerns with agency decisions and supervisory determinations.

 Feb.
-15, 2018 – The NCUA Board approves a Share Insurance Fund distribution of $736 million to eligible federally insured credit unions that will be paid in the third quarter of 2018.
+15, 2018 – The NCUA Board approves a Share Insurance Fund distribution of $736 million to eligible federally insured credit unions that was paid in the third quarter of 2018.

 June 21, 2018 – The NCUA Board approves a final rule to provide members of federally insured credit unions with greater transparency when those credit unions seek voluntary mergers.